Saturday, January 31, 2009

 We decided, after getting all our purchases ~ four wine glasses for Chuy's birthday gift, four hurricane lamp covers for outdoor candles, some artificial greenery for outdoor vases, a dozen tiny salt dishes for tea lights ~ we would go to our favorite restaurant, El Rincon del Sol for a beer.
 Stan had fed us such a wonderful breakfast that lunch was out of the question.

 We happened on this place many years ago, thanks to a taxi driver.
 We were staying in Guadalajara on that trip.
 We had heard about the glories of Tonalá and made the trip out.
-The driver pointed out the restaurant as we sped by, gave us a flyer (his cousin is probably the owner!), and the the deal was sealed.
+The driver pointed out the restaurant as we sped by, gave us a flyer (his cousin is probably the owner!), and the deal was sealed.
 We've been back there every time for lunch.
 But this time it was drinks only.
 It's still the same; same menu, same layout, same music.
 But nice.

 We caught a taxi home, spent the afternoon reading,then went across the street to Victoria's, a local cenaduria, open for dinner (or supper) only.
 During the day you would never know this place existed.
 It is in Victoria's house.
 In the evening she and her family haul out onto the sidewalk all the cooking equipment; deep fat fryer, tanks of gas, pots, pans, plus tables and chairs for sidewalk diners.
 They cook up some really delicious food; posole, enchiladas, pollo, tacos, all fresh, well made, nicely seasoned.
 For $40 pesos (about $3) we had a delicious and filling meal.
 Then back to Stan's, a cup of tea in the garden, and it's lights out.
 Home in the morning.